-- Identity who we are and who we want to be - Gender Stereotypes portrayals of masculinity and femininity in the media - Self-Esteem cultivating healthy body image and sense of self - Feelings & Communication identifying, recognizing, and expressing emotions - Preventing Gender Violence defining sexual harassment and sexual assault - Healthy Relationships setting boundaries and advocating for ourselves

-• Our Futures - setting goals for the future and supporting ourselves and our friends Sexual Assault Resource Team (SART) Peers is a 90 minute presentation for middle and highschool aged youth (12-18).
-(A train-the-trainer model is available.)
-SART Peers aims to reduce the incidence of sexual violence among today's youth through peer education and community support.
+- Identity who we are and who we want to be - Gender Stereotypes portrayals of masculinity and femininity in the media - Self-Esteem cultivating healthy body image and sense of self - Feelings & Communication identifying, recognizing, and expressing emotions - Preventing Gender Violence defining sexual harassment and sexual assault - Healthy Relationships setting boundaries and advocating for ourselves - Our Futures setting goals for the future and supporting ourselves and our friends of sexual violence among today's youth through peer education and community support.
 High school students identified as leaders within their schools are trained to facilitate presentations addressing sexual harassment and sexual assault through developmentally appropriate discussions and activities.
 Students receiving the presentation develop skills to challenge root causes of gender violence, promote bystander intervention, and to access resources to support themselves or a friend.

-Target: Students aged 8 through 18

-Content: Differentiatedsee above.
+Target: Students aged 8 through 18 Content: Differentiatedsee above.
 Cost: No cost for Larimer and Weld County students.
-Please contact to discuss cost outside that
+Please contact to discuss cost outside that geographic region.

-geographic region.